What To Do If Your Family Doesn't Like Your Partner, According To Experts

 2. Focus On What Everyone Has In Common

-Why dive into an ugly fight about politics when you can keep the conversation light, easy, and limited strictly to sharing photos of each other's beloved golden retrievers?
+Why dive into an ugly fight when you can keep the conversation light, easy, and limited strictly to sharing photos of each other's beloved golden retrievers?
 Everyone loves golden retrievers!
 Talk about golden retrievers.
 No matter how different your family and partner may be, Richardson says, "I would try to highlight the things that we have in common, because just as people, we are generally more similar than we are different."

 3. Put Your Family's Behavior Into Context